 The views expressed in this commentary are subject to change based on the market and other conditions.
 These documents may contain certain statements that may be deemed forward‐looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.
 Any projections, market outlooks, or estimates are based upon certain assumptions and should not be construed as indicative of actual events that will occur.

 Please remember that past performance may not be indicative of future results.
 Different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product (including the investments and/or investment strategies recommended or undertaken by CAM or its affiliates, or any non-investment related content, made reference to directly or indirectly in this newsletter will be profitable, equal any corresponding indicated historical performance level(s), be suitable for your portfolio or individual situation or prove successful.
 Due to various factors, including changing market conditions and/or applicable laws, the content may no longer be reflective of current opinions or positions.
 Moreover, you should not assume that any discussion or information contained in this newsletter serves as the receipt of, or as a substitute for, personalized investment advice from CAM or CWP.
 To the extent that a reader has any questions regarding the applicability of any specific issue discussed above to his/her individual situation, he/she is encouraged to consult with the professional advisor of his/her choosing.
-IA Firm is neither a law firm, nor a certified public accounting firm, and no portion of the newsletter content should be construed as legal or accounting advice.
-A copy of IA Firm’s current written disclosure Brochure discussing our advisory services and fees is available upon request or at https://concordassetmgmt.com/.
+CAM and CWP are neither law firms nor certified public accounting firms, and no portion of the newsletter content should be construed as legal or accounting advice.
+A copy of CAM’s current written disclosure Brochure discussing our advisory services and fees is available upon request or at https://concordassetmgmt.com/.

-Please Note: If you are an IA Firm client, please remember to contact IA Firm, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services, or if you would like to impose, add, or to modify any reasonable restrictions to our investment advisory services.
-IA Firm shall continue to rely on the accuracy of the information that you have provided.
-Please Note: If you are an IA Firm client, please advise us if you have not been receiving account statements (at least quarterly) from the account custodian.
+Please Note: If you are a CAM or CWP client, please remember to contact us, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services, or if you would like to impose, add, or to modify any reasonable restrictions to our investment advisory services.
+CAM and CWP shall continue to rely on the accuracy of the information that you have provided.
+Please Note: If you are a CAM or CWP client, please advise us if you have not been receiving account statements (at least quarterly) from the account custodian.